 Encryption converts data into a coded format, decipherable only via the correct key.
 The two types of encryption are symmetric (the same key for encryption and decryption) and asymmetric (a pair of public and private keys).

 Widely used encryption protocols like SSL (Secure Socket Layer) and TLS (Transport Layer Security) help establish secure connections during online transactions.
-Businesses should prioritise using the latest encryption protocols and update them regularly.
-They should also store and manage encryption keys securely to prevent them from falling into the wrong hands.
+You should prioritise using the latest encryption protocols and update them regularly.
+You should also store and manage encryption keys securely to prevent them from falling into the wrong hands.

 3. Authentication

-Authentication is used to verify user identity.
-You can activate different authentication modes for users to log on to your platform.
+Authentication verifies user identity before processing payments.
+You can activate different authentication modes for users to access your platform, each offering varying levels of security.
 These include –

 Single-factor authentication